As you age, it doesn’t mean that you suddenly lose interest in sex. It’s common for people to remain sexually active

 Things to consider

 As we age, our bodies change.
 We may not always welcome these changes.
 The best way to deal with them is to be honest about them.
 Be honest with yourself, your doctor, and your partner.

 Changes for women

 As a woman approaches menopause, her estrogen levels begin to decrease.
 This may lead to vaginal dryness and thinning, which can make sex uncomfortable.
 In addition, she may have less sex drive.
 It may take longer to become sexually aroused.
 Her body may change in size or shape, which may affect her self-esteem.

 Changes for men

 As a man gets older, his testosterone levels begin to decrease.
 It may take longer for him to become sexually aroused.
 It may take longer for his penis to become erect.
 Erections may not be as firm or last as long.
 It may also take longer to ejaculate.
 Erectile dysfunction is more common the older a man gets.
 However, this condition doesn’t happen to everyone.

 Your overall health affects your sexual health.
 As you grow older, your risk for health problems increases.
-Conditions such as arthritis, heart disease, high blood pressure, diabetes, obesity, and depression can make sex more challenging.
-Health problems can also decrease sex drive, or affect your ability to become aroused or have an orgasm.
-If your partner has had surgery or is sick (for example, if he or she has cancer or has had a heart attack), you may be afraid to initiate sexual activity because you are worried that sex might harm your partner.
+Conditions such as arthritis, heart disease, high blood pressure, diabetes, obesity, and depression can make having sex more challenging.
+Health problems also can decrease sex drive or affect your ability to become aroused or have an orgasm.
+If your partner has had surgery or is sick (for example, if they have cancer or has had a heart attack), you may be afraid to initiate sexual activity because you are worried that sex might harm your partner.

 Many older adults take one or more prescription medicines.
 All medicines have side effects, and some may affect your sexual activity.
 For example, certain medicines may decrease your sex drive, or affect your ability to become aroused or have an orgasm.